antoinewg/turboless/README.md

 ### Services

 - `api1`: serverless service to say hello.
 Run `pnpm dev` to run the offline in offline mode.
+- `api2`: serverless service to say ciao.
+Run `pnpm dev` to run the offline in offline mode.

 ### Utilities